afifaameer19/ScrollPause/README.md

 Future Enhancements:

-We plan to publish ScrollPause on the real devices and request the necessary permissions to enable full pop-up overlays and deeper system integration.
+We plan to publish ScrollPause on the real devices and detection of rrls and shorts in real time , request the necessary permissions to enable full pop-up overlays and deeper system integration.
 Additional improvements will include configurable time limits, enhanced UI polish, and broader testing on physical devices to ensure a smoother and more reliable user experience.